kpjackson90/ContractEventsGQL/README.md

 Once server is up and running, go to localhost:4000/graphql in your browser, to test graphql queries

+Note:- When using the `getEventByTokenId` query, use the `return_value_token_id` that is present on the `EventType` as the value for the tokenId argument.

 Future enhancements:

 - Automated testing